ibuhs/Kokoro82-M-ML-Core/README.md

 # Kokoro TTS Core ML Implementation

 This repository contains the tools to convert a Kokoro TTS model to Core ML format and instructions for implementing it in an iOS app.
+I have no way to test or confirm if this works.

 ## Converting the Model